Own Up to Your Mistakes

 Gordon Graham here with Today’s Tip from Lexipol.
 Today’s Tip is for everyone in public safety.
 It is about owning up to your mistakes.

 Admitting when we’ve made a bad decision or used poor judgment takes great personal strength.
-It requires strength to admit an error and take responsibility when we’re wrong.

 We’re all human.
 And we all make mistakes.
 And while it can be very difficult, you should accept responsibility for your actions and own up to your mistakes.